Lung surgery - discharge

 Ask your surgeon how much weight is safe for you to lift.
-You may be told not to lift or carry anything heavier than 10 pounds, or 4.5 kilograms (about a gallon, or 4 liters of milk) for 2 weeks after video-assisted thoracoscopic surgery and 6 to 8 weeks after open surgery.
+You may be told not to lift or carry anything heavier than 10 pounds, or 4.5 kilograms (about a gallon, or 4 liters of milk), for 2 weeks after video-assisted thoracoscopic surgery and 6 to 8 weeks after open lung surgery.

 You may walk 2 or 3 times a day.
 Start with short distances and slowly increase how far you walk.
 If you have stairs in your home, go up and down slowly.
 Take one step at a time.
 Set up your home so that you do not have to climb stairs too often.

 Remember you will need extra time to rest after being active.
 If it hurts when you do something, stop doing that activity.

 - Do not do yardwork for 4 to 8 weeks after surgery.
 Do not use a push mower for at least 8 weeks.
 Ask your surgeon or nurse when you can start doing these things again.

 - You can start doing light housework 2 weeks after surgery.